– Article updated May 2018 –

 Marketing Tactics Without Marketing Strategy = #FAIL

+It’s about understanding your audience, where your product or service fits within their worldview, designing a plan accordingly, and defining the goals you’ll use to measure the results of your efforts.
 It’s not about social media, virtual reality, 3D printing, or anything else.
-None of these tools have a Hell’s chance in working if you don’t know what result you’re trying to achieve.
+None of these tools have a Hell’s chance of working if you don’t know what result you’re trying to achieve.